-1- June 2019: Funding as a part of a NASA-sponsored project is available for a postdoc position in the area of climate and atmospheric circulation of rocky planets.
+1- May 2020: Funding as a part of an ONR-sponsored project is available for a postdoc position to work on using machine learning and mixed-precision computing for modeling of subgrid processes in geophysical turbulence and weather/climate.
 See the details here.

 2- Outstanding applicants interested in any area related to our work are encouraged to consider applying to postdoctoral fellowships such as: